soconnor0919/soconnor0919/README.md

 # Hi!
 I'm Sean. 👋

-Welcome to my GitHub profile!
-I'm a Computer Science and Engineering student at Bucknell University with a passion for robotics, software development, and human-computer interaction.
+Welcome to my GitHub!
+I'm a Computer Science and Engineering student at Bucknell University with a passion for robotics, software development, and human-robot interaction.
 My work bridges the gap between theoretical research and practical applications, blending creativity, technical expertise, and interdisciplinary collaboration.

 ---